dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 This command provisions a Postgres database instance to which your applications can connect.

 **Parameters:**
 - `<database-instance-name>`: The name of the database instance to provision.
+Must be between 3 and 30 characters and contain only lowercase letters, numbers, underscores, and dashes.
 - `-U, --username <string>`: Your username for this database instance.
+Must be between 3 and 30 characters and contain only lowercase letters, numbers, underscores, and dashes.
 - `-W, --password [string]`: Your password for this database instance.
 If not provided, will be prompted on the command line.
+Passwords must contain 8 or more characters.

 ---